Lehr und Wehr Verein: History

 In 1879 the State Legislature passed an act establishing a state militia and obliging all other militias to obtain a license from the Governor.
-That December, the LWV paraded 40 strong, armed with rifles.
-They were headed by Herman Presser, a socialist worker armed with a saber.
+That December, the LWV paraded 400 strong, armed with rifles.
+They were headed by Herman Presser, a socialist worker riding a horse and armed with a saber.
 Presser was arrested, as the organization had no license.

 Lawyers for the LWV argued that the new law breached the Second Amendment to the United States Constitution.
 Presser v.
 Illinois became a test case which proceeded through the criminal courts, to the Illinois Supreme Court, and to the Supreme Court of the United States.
 In each court Presser's conviction was upheld.
 The LWV never again paraded in public.